LucianoXu/CHES2025-Challenge/README.md

 - We can let the model predict both the `ID` leakage and the `HW` leakage, and make sure they are consistent.

+- We have 500K training traces for 256 different keys.
+This means 2K traces per key in average.
+If our model performs really well, we can use these data to test the model more comprehensively.

 ## Observations

 - The `leakage_model` determines what kind of leakge the DL model tries to extract from the power trace.
 The key is then reconstructed from the model.